PorkodiVenkatesh/DataStructures/Day15/MergeSort/README.md

 # Merge Sort

-Merge Sort is one of the most popular sorting algorithms that is based on the principle of Divide and Conquer Algorithm.
+Merge Sort is one of the most popular sorting algorithms that is based on the principle of Divide and Conquer approach

 Merge sort repeatedly breaks down a list into several sublists until each sublist consists of a single element and merging those sublists in a manner that results into a sorted list.